Upper School Faculty & Staff

 Mrs. Klossner loves teaching math!
 She understands that not every student feels the same way about math as she does, but loves the opportunity to change their perspective.
 Mrs. Klossner strives to make each math class meaningful and applicable to her students.
 It is her hope that each student leaves her classes feeling accomplished and successful.

-Katie married her husband Josh in 2012.
-When not working, Katie enjoys cooking, drinking LOTS of coffee, playing in the CCC orchestra Sunday mornings, and spending time with her family.
+Katie and her husband Josh have been married since 2012 and have one son, Everett.
+When not working, Katie enjoys cooking, drinking LOTS of coffee, and spending time with her family.

 Let us hold unswervingly to the hope we profess, for He who promised is faithful.